renzmann/renzmann.github.io/content/posts/make_is_what_you_want/index.md

 ```

 I think `click` is just great, and provides me with a lot of zen writing a CLI
-compared to `argparse`, so that's why I'm using it here.
-You can achieve
+compared to `argparse`, although you could achieve everything I'm doing in this
-everything I'm doing in this article equally well with argparse.
-In this script
+article equally well with argparse.
+In this script we create a cli `group`
-we create a cli `group` because we'll eventually add more commands to it.
-The
+because we'll eventually add more commands to it.
+The `build_report` function
-`build_report` function just replicates a process that takes a couple seconds
-before it outputs a file to `build/report.xlsx`.
+just replicates a process that takes a couple seconds before it outputs a file

-***TODO gif of using CLI***
+to `build/report.xlsx`.
+One reason I like click so much is because it takes
+very little code to get a pleasant command line experience with nested commands.
+Here's a quick example of using it after adding another command called `query`, which
+we'll get to in a moment:

+<script id="asciicast-FtGlAzi0kBBbJm7JczQFflKWx" src="https://asciinema.org/a/FtGlAzi0kBBbJm7JczQFflKWx.js" async></script>

-However, if we try building our report
+However, if we try building our report right now with `make report.xlsx`, we get
-now with `make report.xlsx`, we get a `FileNotFoundError: [Errno 2] No such file
+a `FileNotFoundError: [Errno 2] No such file or directory: 'build/report.xlsx'`,
-or directory: 'build/report.xlsx'`, and that's because we need to make sure the
+and that's because we need to make sure the `build` directory exists before
-`build` directory exists before running this command.
-We could handle that in
+running this command.
+We could handle that in the python with a few lines, but
-the python with a few lines, but why not have our dependency management tool,
-`make`, do it for us?
+why not have our dependency management tool, `make`, do it for us?

 ```make
 # Makefile
 build:
 	mkdir -p build